-The best way to check for a roof leak is by going up to your attic to look for any moisture.
-Check for any dark stains or wet spots, especially after a heavy rain.
+The best way to check for a roof leak is by going up to your attic.
+Check for any moisture, dark stains, or wet spots, especially after heavy rain.
 If you see either of those in your attic, then you have a roof leak that needs to be repaired.

 Is Your Attic Well-Insulated?

 It’s perfectly normal to have some movement in your house framing over the years.
 Wood expands and contracts over time, especially when you live in an ever-changing climate of hot and cold.
 However, if your attic isn’t properly insulated, you will likely see a lot more expansion and contraction, causing your paint to peel more quickly and easily.

 If you feel handy, you can put in or replace old insulation in your attic yourself.
 Home improvement stores sell insulation and rent out the blower to install it.
 You can also call IBEX Roof for a roof inspection and we can take a look over your whole roof and let you know exactly what repairs need to be made.

 Have you noticed some areas of paint peeing from your walls after getting roof work done?
 If your home foundation is still settling, it’s possible that the vibrations from extension roof work will enhance the settling and cause your paint to crack.
 This doesn’t happen often and is unavoidable, but it shouldn’t affect too many areas of your home.

 If there is no moisture or leaks around your roof and your attic is well-insulated, it’s likely your peeling paint is not caused by a roofing problem.
 However, it’s always beneficial to get routine roof inspections to ensure that your roof is doing its job and protecting your home.
 Call IBEX Roof at 360-836-0535 to schedule an inspection today!